HKICON Conservation Awards 2022

 16. All materials submitted will remain the intellectual property of HKICON.
 Materials submitted should clearly state the name of the material’s copyright owner(s) and the manner in which they wish to be credited.
 The copyright to the materials shall remain vested with the respective copyright owner(s) and will be acknowledged accordingly.

-A Restoration project is one that involves repair and maintenance to return a heritage building (interior and/or exterior) or site back to its original architectural splendour for the same use for which it was originally designed.
+A Restoration project is one that involves repair and/or reinstatement to return a heritage building (interior and/or exterior) or site to its original or early architectural form and appearance for the same use pertaining to that period.

-An Interpretation project is one that involves means of interpreting the heritage information of a heritage building (interior and/or exterior) or site for the general public, such as in the form of a permanent or temporary exhibition, an interpretation centre or a small museum attached to a heritage site or building, or other electronic means.
+An Interpretation project is one that interprets the heritage value of a heritage building (interior and/or exterior) or site for the general public, such as a permanent or temporary exhibition, an interpretation centre or museum located within a heritage site or building, or by electronic means.